LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 Compiled binary LassoApps are platform-specific.
-Because these LassoApps are compiled to native OS-specific executable code, a binary compiled for OS X, for example, will not run on CentOS.
+Because these LassoApps are compiled to native OS-specific executable code, a binary compiled for OS X, for example, will not run on Linux.

 Both the :program:`lassoc` tool and the freely available :program:`gcc` compiler tools are required to compile a binary LassoApp.
 Several steps are involved in this task.
-However, LassoSoft makes available a "makefile" which simplifies this process.
-To use this makefile, copy the file into the same location as the LassoApp directory.
+However, LassoSoft makes available a "makefile_" which simplifies this process on Linux and OS X. To use this makefile, copy the file into the same location as the LassoApp directory.
 Then, on the command line, type:

 .. code-block:: none